 We have discussed these programs above.
 Therefore, we are going to mention them once again.
 They consist of:

 - Individual counseling: Alcohol rehab counselors offer assistance support when the victim is having the effects of alcohol withdrawal.

 - Support groups: They help in recovery process long after rehab.
 Some of these groups in Canada include Alcoholics Anonymous who offer an opportunity to indulge in treatment goals and the likely challenges for people who are recovering from alcoholism.

 Alcohol use disorder has adversely affected lives all over the world.
 You are not the first one and certainly not the last victim.
 All you need to know is that there’s always a chance of recovery for those with the will and the right attitude.

-If you are reading this guide, then count yourself lucky, you are in the right path towards getting your life back.
+If you are reading this guide, then count yourself lucky, you are on the right path towards getting your life back.
 The steps discussed above will prove helpful to you and your loved ones in the quest to defeat this evil of alcoholism.

 These approaches to treatment have been proven to work.
-If you are worried about your drinking or a loved one’s drinking problems, seek assistance from an addiction specialist.
+If you are worried about your drinking or a loved one’s drinking problems, seek assistance from an addiction rehab.
 Remember, your will and attitude remain key to your recovery!